canada-ca/canada-ca.github.io/_posts/2020-02-05-method-to-measure.md

 ## Final word

-In 2020, all institutions subject to the [Policy on Communications and Federal Identity](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=30683) (Schedules I, I.1 and II of the [Financial Administration Act](https://laws-lois.justice.gc.ca/eng/acts/F-11/page-30.html#docCont)) will be asked to report.
+In 2020, all institutions subject to the [Policy on Communications and Federal Identity](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=30683) (Schedules I, I.1 and II of the [Financial Administration Act](https://laws-lois.justice.gc.ca/eng/acts/F-11/page-30.html#docCont)) will be asked to report on their top tasks.

 ### We want to hear from you